 Ducts (Pipes and Trunks)

-Air ducts should be connected according to the specific shape of your home.
+Air ducts must connect according to the specific shape of your home.
 The pipes and trunks use duct transitions to connect.
-There are many types of duct transitions and specialized connectors that join to make paths for air to go through your home.
+There are many types of duct transitions and specialized connectors.

 Related Post: Superior Air Duct Looks at the History of HVAC Systems

-Flues remove the toxic gasses that were created through the heating and cooling process and bring the air outside.
+Flues remove the toxic gasses created through the heating and cooling process and push the toxic, carbon-monoxide-poisoned air outside the home.

 The refrigerant lines bring refrigerant into the compressors, which allows your HVAC system to heat or cool your air.